- Frequency of wage payments

 An employer may pay wages by:

-- check, redeemable upon demand and without discount at a bank or other financial institution readily available to the employee, or
+- check, draft, or money order redeemable upon demand and without discount at a bank or other financial institution readily available to the employee, or

 - direct deposit into an account at a financial institution designated by the employee.

 An employer may pay wages by direct deposit, so long as the employee designates the financial institution with which the wages are deposited.
-Indiana Code 22-2-5 In Indiana, an employer can require an employee to receive payment of wages by direct deposit.
+IN Statute 22-2-5 In Indiana, an employer can require an employee to receive payment of wages by direct deposit.
 IN DOL Wage & Hour FAQs.

 Payment upon Separation from Employment